How to refinance your mortgage

 Some lenders take longer than others to complete a refinance.
 Typically, banks and credit unions may take a bit longer than online lenders.
 Most lenders average anywhere from 30-45 days for a mortgage refinance.

 You’ll have to meet certain criteria for mortgage refinancing.
-Steady income, a decent credit score, acceptable debt–to–income ratios, and at least some home equity will be necessary to refinance.
+Steady income, a good credit score, acceptable debt-to-income ratios, and at least some home equity will be necessary to refinance.

 If you are approved for it, you can absolutely get cash back when you refinance.
-Typically, these types of loans are considered cash–out refinances.
+These types of loans are considered cash-out refinances.
 Rates and fees can sometimes be higher for these.
-Be sure and check with your lender if your goal is to get cash back.
+Be sure to check with your lender if your goal is to get cash back.

 If you’re happy with your current lender, that could be enough motivation to refinance with the same company.
 But, while the benefits of good customer service are important, you’ll still want to ensure your existing mortgage lender can meet your refinancing goals before moving forward.
 Check with a few other lenders before signing on to make sure your current lender is really offering the lowest rates and fees.